canonical/opensearch-operator/docs/how-to/upgrade.md

 ### Add a new unit

-Add a replacement unit to restore the original scale of the application:
+While optional, it is highly advisable to add a replacement unit to restore the application to its original scale:

 ```shell
 juju add-unit opensearch -n 1